FemmeSTEMGem/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-Built as a project for the Lighthouse Labs' Web Development Program with functionality as the primary goal and prior to learning any HTML, CSS, or Bootstrap.
+Built as a project for the Lighthouse Labs' Web Development Program with functionality as the primary goal and prior to learning HTML and CSS.

 ## Final Product